Kyzael/BitCrafty-Extractor/README.md

 ### 2. Initial Configuration
 Configuration is handled via YAML file located at `~/.bitcrafty-extractor/config.yaml`.
 The application will guide you through the setup process on first launch:

-1. Run the application: `python bitcrafty-extractor.py`
+1. Run the application: `bitcrafty-extractor`
 2. Follow the configuration prompts for API keys
 3. Choose primary/fallback providers
 4. Customize hotkeys if desired